Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/Resultsgeneration.md

 ### Results can be generated in one or more of several formats

 - [RAW (JSON)](#raw) - Think of this as a data dump.
 This is everything IRIS knows about the order provided in an hierarchical structure.
-- [PDF](#pdf-report) - This is a report that would be presentable to the patient
+- [PDF Report](#pdf-report) - This is a report that would be presentable to the patient
-- [HL7](/integration/hl7messages/) - Encoded results for EMR integrations
+- [HL7 Message](/integration/hl7messages/) - Encoded results for EMR integrations
 - HTML - Same as PDF just delivered as a single HTML encoded document.
-- FAX - PDF report converted to a Fax
+- [FAX](#fax-results) - PDF report converted to a Fax
-- [CSV](#csv) - Similar to RAW except using a smaller subset of data in a flat structure
+- [CSV Export](#csv-export) - Similar to RAW except using a smaller subset of data in a flat structure

 ### PDF Report